JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 I am majoring in English and Philosophy, both of which already combine second and third year papers to be more efficient.
 This means there are not many options of which papers I can take to complete my majors, especially for English.
-Further, I've been really looking forward to reaching the later stages of courses, as smaller class sizes make for better learning and interaction with teaching staff.
+Further, I've been really looking forward to reaching the later stages of courses, as smaller class sizes make for better learning and interaction with teaching staff.---

----

 Will not affect me much as my degree is one year, however if I study further, this will leave me with fewer options than there are.

 ---